Hyperbaric oxygen in the treatment of patients with cerebral stroke, brain trauma, and neurologic disease. | Canada Hyperbarics Skip to main content

 What They Found

-Researchers found that HBO therapy decreased cerebral edema, normalized brain water content, and reduced the severity of brain infarction.
+Researchers found that HBO therapy decreased cerebral oedema, normalized brain water content, and reduced the severity of brain infarction.
 It also significantly reduced intracranial pressure in migraine patients and improved motor function and spasticity in some cerebral palsy cases.

 Canadian Relevance